NetBrainAPI/NetBrain-REST-API-R10.1/REST APIs Documentation/API Server Management/AWS Account Management/Get AWS Accounts.md

 > No parameters required.

 ## Parameters(****required***)
->Note: The API call will return all AWS accounts if not specify any accountId or name in parameters.
+> **Note**: The API call will return all AWS accounts if not specify any accountId or name in parameters.
 If both parameters are provided in the request, NetBrain primarily picks accountId.
 |**Name**|**Type**|**Description**|
 |------|------|------|
 |accountId|string|The account ID(Endpoint) of AWS|